dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

 ## Triggering the Release Workflow

+The release workflow can be triggered in two ways:

+### Automatic Trigger

+The release workflow is automatically triggered when the `Android Test` workflow completes successfully.
+This ensures that the app is only released after it passes all tests and builds successfully.

+### Manual Trigger

-The release workflow is triggered manually:
+The release workflow can also be triggered manually:

 1. Go to your GitHub repository
 2. Click on "Actions" > "Release to Firebase App Distribution"